umd-lib/reciprocal-borrowing/README.md

    application, which indicates whether the patron is eligible to borrow.

-**Note:** When running on the dev, stage, or production servers, there is no known way to show that a user in ineligible for borrow because the UMD server always seems pass back the expected property.
+**Note:** When running on the dev, stage, or production servers, there is no known way to show that a user in ineligible for borrowing because the UMD server always seems pass back the expected property.

 ### Transactions Logging